owodunni/curarehab/README.md

 ## Release

-Each push to master will deploy to [staging.curarehab.se](https://staging.curarehab.se) and each release will deploy to [curarehab.se](https://curarehab.se).
-To trigger a release, create a new release on GitHub.

-Both releases will send notifications to the Slack channels #website-release and #website-staging.
+Create a GitHub Release this will trigger a merge into the Release branch.
+The release branch automatically triggers a CloudFlare pages deployment to production.